cideM/fbrs/content/resume.md

 ## Skills

-- Work with it every day: **Go, Docker, Kubernetes, Javascript, GraphQL**
+- Work with it every day: **Go, Docker, Kubernetes, Javascript/Typescript, GraphQL**
-- Could jump in and quickly get up to speed: Haskell, Lua, Nix, Typescript
+- Could jump in and quickly get up to speed: Haskell, Lua, Nix, Janet
-- Some familiarity: Rust, Clojure, Purescript
+- Some familiarity: Rust, Clojure

 ## Experience

+### Tech Lead Content API
+<div role="doc-subtitle">AMBOSS | Since November 2024</div>
+- With the rise of AI our content delivery pipeline needed a complete overhaul.
+I'm leading the Content API part of the initiative as the tech lead of a small team consisting of three developers (including myself).
+This includes the typical duties you'd expect from such a role: plan project timelines, align with other teams and stake holders, write lots of proof of concepts and Request for Comments documents to scope out the system architecture, and so on.
+- The Content API we're building is a highly generic Go service that uses code generation to generate types, structs and resolvers from our content management system (think of it like Hasura)
+- One of my highlights so far was creating a library that generates JSON Schema documents from Typescript types
+- Interim Engineering Manager in addition to the tech lead role

 ### Senior Software Engineer
 <div role="doc-subtitle">AMBOSS | Since November 2021</div>